Jameel Khan

-Jameel Khan is an Indian actor famously known for his tv series Gullak.
+Jameel Khan is an Indian actor known for his TV series Gullak for which he won two Filmfare O.T.T Awards in category of Best Actor in a Comedy Series.
+He is also widely known for his roles in several other independent film productions.

+Early life and career

 Born in Bhadohi, Uttar Pradesh, Khan was educated at Sherwood College, Nainital and Aligarh Muslim University.
 He moved to Mumbai to pursue his acting career, and has acted in films such as Asambhav, Gangs of Wasseypur, Goliyon Ki Rasleela Ram-Leela and Baby.
 He also acted in Beneath the Sea of Lights starring Academy Award Nominee Barkhad Abdi and Jim Sarbh.

+He attained further recognition for his role in TVF's Gullak as Santosh Mishra, and received the award for Best Actor (Comedy Series) twice, in 2021 and 2022, for the same.